firebase/firebase-tools/docs/tools-migrate.md

 # tools:migrate

-[deprecated] ensure your firebase.json format is up to date
+[DEPRECATED] ensure your firebase.json format is up to date

 ## Usage
 ```